signaldust/dust-toolkit/README.md

 the `gui` module also depends on `render` and `dust/widgets/textarea.h` depends on `regex`.

 The `thread` module is optional and somewhat geared towards real-time (eg. audio) work.

+That said as a general rule-of-thumb the toolkit follows the principle that whoever creates an object/resource also owns it.
+For example, any `Panel` can be placed in stack, heap, as member of another `Panel` or some helper class, where as a `Window` (created by the toolkit) is owned by the toolkit (with lifetime generally associated with the lifetime of the underlying OS window).

+In general, any interface taking pointers or references does not transfer object ownership.
+This also applies to parent-child relationships of widgets: while these internally retain references such relationships are simply automatically disconnected if either the parent or the child is destroyed.

+Because the entire widget-tree is fully dynamic and any widget (or even the entire GUI) can be linked to many different windows over it's lifetime, the toolkit provides another useful invariant: the event-handling methods are never called unless the widget (or one of it's current grand-parents) is linked to `Window` (ie. `getWindow()` will never return null inside any of the methods with names starting with `ev_`).

+In some cases, it might also be necessary to attach additional resources to objects we either can't or don't want to extend directly.
+The most obvious case of this would be creating OpenGL resources which need to be specific to a certain `Window` (since it's the window that owns the OpenGL context).
+For these types of situations, the toolkit also includes a flexible "component system" that allows one to attach "components" to any object that derives from `ComponentHost` (eg. `Window`).

+Any components are created the first time you query for one and they are destroyed when the hosting object is destroyed.
+In case of `Window` and OpenGL resources specifically, the toolkit also guarantees that the correct context is active during the component teardown done as long as this teardown is initiated by the destruction of the `Window` (ie. no such guarantee is made if the teardown happens because the relevant component manager itself is destroyed; while not strictly necessary, it is typically a good idea to just make your component managers global if possible).